Import campaigns directly from Google Ads

 Few key items to check after import

 Most items from Google AdWords import seamlessly into Bing Ads but there are a few items we recommend you review after import to make sure your Bing Ads campaigns are set up the way you want.

 Bids and budgets

 Both Bing Ads and Google AdWords offer you the ability to limit your campaign spend on a daily basis.

 Bing Ads has different minimum bid and budget requirements than Google AdWords.
 To help you import all of your data quickly, we will, by default, raise any bids and budgets that are too low to meet the Bing Ads minimums.
 During import setup, you can opt out of these increases, but Bing Ads won’t import campaigns that are below the default minimums.

 Targeting options, such as location targeting and time of day targeting, are significantly different in each platform.
 You definitely will want to review your targeting settings in each platform.
 The settings used in one product will very likely not be appropriate for the other product.
 To learn more, see How can I get my ads in front of my customers?

 Quality score is another area that can be different.
 The means of determining your quality score, and how it is used in determining the performance of your keywords and ads are different between the products.
 As you examine your quality score in one product and determine ways to optimize, realize those same optimization strategies might not be applicable in the other product.
 To learn more about the Bing Ads quality score, take a look at Quality score in depth.

-For a full list of what does and doesn't get imported from Google AdWords, see What to check after importing from AdWords
+For a full list of what does and doesn't get imported from Google AdWords, see What gets imported

-Bing Ads does not save your Google AdWords sign-in information or use that information for any purpose other than the import process.
+Bing Ads does not use your Google AdWords sign-in information for any purpose other than the import process.

 - If you exceed the limits when importing your campaigns from Google Ads, try importing your campaigns in groups.
 This will ensure that you don't exceed the maximum limits for import.